ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 a.
 Set the API Endpoint for your region by using the api command (as
-    shown in the following example). if you do not know your regional API endpoint URL see the Getting Started page.
+    shown in the following example). if you do not know your regional API endpoint URL, please see the Getting Started page.

 ```